-A subpoena is a form of judicial process (similar to a summons) by which an issuing court obtains jurisdiction over a non-party.

-To initiate this process, the issuing party must properly serve the subpoena.
+A subpoena is a form of judicial process (similar to a summons) by which the issuing court obtains jurisdiction over a non-party.
+To obtain jurisdiction over a non-party, the issuing party must properly serve the subpoena.
 As explained below, the rules governing service of a subpoena are fairly strict.
 Non-compliance with these rules may invalidate the subpoena.